 When I suggest that it is the action that counts, I’m speaking of our ability to course correct—that we can fulfill our good intentions and make amends when we fall short.

-As we look back on our well meaning intentions, we may judge ourselves for missing the target, but I recommend that instead of judgement, we atone.
+Additionally, when we look back on our well meaning intentions, we may judge ourselves for missing the target, but instead of judgement, I recommend that we atone.
 In the practice of Unification, atonement is to ask for forgiveness from God, our Divine Self consciousness.
 Here, through our self-forgiveness we grow in compassion and love.
 In our atonement, we see that we are free to rise, fall, and rise again without ever losing our wholeness or worthiness.
 The act of atonement is for the benefit of ego because God never judges, and so there is nothing to forgive.
 Simply put, judgement is the domain of ego.